Azriel Hildesheimer: Biography

-Aided by Mayer Lehmann, the editor of Israelit in Mainz (Mayence), Hildesheimer "exerted his whole energy" in the fight against Reform Judaism.
+Aided by Meyer Lehmann, the editor of Israelit in Mainz (Mayence), Hildesheimer "exerted his whole energy" in the fight against Reform Judaism.
 In 1861 he took his stand against Abraham Geiger by criticising Geiger, Die Geiger'sche Broschüre Notwendigkeit und Maass einer Reform des jüdischen Gottesdienstes (under the name variant Israel Hildesheimer, Mayence: Verlag der Le Roux'schen Hofbuchhandlung, 1861).
 (In fact, as early as 1847—as the representative of the communities in the Magdeburg district—he had energetically opposed the Reform attempts of Ludwig Philippson.)

 Hildesheimer was "simple in his habits and fearless"; he had an unusual capacity for work; and his great Talmudic learning "was joined to practical administrative ability".
 He was financially independent, and never accepted remuneration for his rabbinical activity.
 He was frequently engaged in philanthropic activities connected with his own congregation, but additionally, "no labor was too great and no journey too long for him" in the service of the Jews of Germany, Austria, Russia, and even Abyssinia and Persia, so that he came to be known as the "international schnorrer".
 Hildesheimer also took a special interest in the welfare of the Jews of Palestine.
 In 1860, when the missionary society of Palestine provided seventy free dwellings for homeless Jews, Hildesheimer himself built houses in Jerusalem for the free use of Jewish pilgrims and for the poor.

 Hildesheimer died in Berlin on 12 July 1899.
 His grave is preserved in the Cemetery of the Synagogal Congregation of Adass Jisroel on Wittlicher Straße, Berlin-Weißensee.

-In Israel the moshav Azri'el is named after him, as well as streets in Jerusalem and Tel Aviv.
+In Israel, the moshav (settlement) Azri'el is named after him, as well as streets in Jerusalem and Tel Aviv.

 Writings

 Hildesheimer contributed articles to various journals and newspapers: the Jüdische Presse, Ha-Lebanon, He-Chalutz and Archives Israélites.
 During his lifetime he wrote his name in his books usually as Israel Hildesheimer.
-His son, Hirsch was editor of the Jüdische Presse.
+His son Hirsch was editor of the Jüdische Presse.